 How to Get Rid of a Mattress in Mobile, AL (3 Local Options)

-Below are 3 options to get rid of a mattress in Mobile, AL. These options cover everything from dropping at the local Mobile landfills to a white glove home removal service.
+Below are 3 options to get rid of a mattress in Mobile, AL. These options cover everything from dropping at the local Mobile landfills to a curbside mattress recycling pick up.
 If you can keep your mattress out of the landfill we always recommend that first!
-IMPORTANT TO NOTE: Be careful when putting your mattress out with your trash for pick up.
-The city of Mobile only allows 2 cubic yards of trash, otherwise you will be given a hefty ticket ($532).
-Rules below:

 -Serving all areas in Mobile, including City Center, Seven Hills, Tillmans Corner, Prichard and more.

 Although its unfortunate to throw a mattress in the landfill when there are so many alternative options, sometimes it is the only available disposal method.
 Mobile has many landfills in the area so if you are all out of options and you have a truck, the landfill may be your only resource.
 Landfills often change rules on items they receive (especially mattresses) as well as alter their pricing.
 It is best to call the landfill before you take the trip over there, to be sure you can get it off your hands.